LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Explicit/_Explicit.md

 | C-Style Conversion | (type)a | Yes |
 | Functional Conversion | type(a) | No |

+Standard C++ includes an explicit cast syntax that can be used to completely replace the old C-style casts (of course, C-style casts cannot be outlawed without breaking code, but compiler writers could easily flag old-style casts for you).
+The explicit cast syntax is such that you can easily find them, as you can see by their names:

 Standard Named Conversions

 | Name | Syntax | Overloadable |